ftoledo03/ftoledo03/README.md

 ### Hi there 👋

 - 🔭 I’m a QA Analyst
-- 🌱 I’m currently learning HTML, CSS and JS
+- 🌱 I’m currently learning Cypress.
 - 📫 How to reach me: https://www.linkedin.com/in/jftoledoqa/